 During the spring season, large amounts of runoff from melting snowpack leads to vast inputs of water into the Snake and Columbia river tributaries and leads to high flows within the Snake and Columbia River system, better known as the spring freshet.
-When hydropower operations cannot pass all of the incoming water through turbines and cannot store water, water is spilled over dam through spill gates.
-Voluntary spring spill season typically begins on April 3rd in the lower Snake River and April 10th in the lower Columbia River, and ends on June 15th in the Columbia River and June 20th in the Snake River.
-Spill occurs regularly during the spring freshet to manage the incoming water at hydropower projects but is also used to pass outmigrating juvenile salmonids downstream to estuarine and marine waters.
+When hydropower operations cannot pass all of the incoming water through turbines and cannot store water, water is spilled involuntary over dams through spill gates.
+The spring spill season typically begins on April 3rd in the lower Snake River and April 10th in the lower Columbia River, and ends on June 15th in the Columbia River and June 20th in the Snake River.
+Voluntary spill is used to pass outmigrating juvenile salmonids downstream though spillways to estuarine and marine waters.
+Involuntary spill also occurs during the spring freshet depending on snowpack to manage the incoming water at hydropower projects.